becabytess/Feature-Escrow-Networks/README.md

 2.  **Structural Isomorphism** (Slot-indexed and Spatial Multi-Scale Escrows) preserves data addressing and bypasses destructive pooling operators.
 3.  **Active State Depletion** (subtractive routing) explicitly cures **Residual Feature Bloat**—a newly identified phenomenon where unmitigated residual connections accumulate massive, gradient-saturating noise over depth and time.
 FEN consistently outperforms standard and residual baselines, delivering state-of-the-art convergence velocity and parameter efficiency across all evaluated domains.

-Here is the rewritten **Section 1 (Introduction)**.
-It integrates the biological inspiration directly into the introductory narrative, keeping the report clean, cohesive, and completely removing the need to re-number any subsequent sections.

 ***